vahanfreiheit/fdctina/content/what-others-say/2019-04-29-hackertalks.md

 ---
 locale: en
 date: 2019-04-29 15:33:47
-description: Every friday evening we meet for our Hackertalks.
+description: Every friday evening we meet for our HackerTalks.
 They cover a large variety of topics.
-headline1: Hackertalks
+headline1: HackerTalks
-headline2: Every friday evening we meet for our Hackertalks
+headline2: Every Friday evening we meet for our HackerTalks
-teaser: Hackertalks
+teaser: HackerTalks
 lead_image:
 image: /img/what-others-say/hackertalks.jpg
 vimeo: